microsoft/onnxruntime/docs/execution_providers/DirectML-ExecutionProvider.md

 ### `OrtSessionOptionsAppendExecutionProvider_DML` function

- Creates a DirectML Execution Provider which executes on the hardware adapter with the given device_id, also known as the adapter index.
+ Creates a DirectML Execution Provider which executes on the hardware adapter with the given `device_id`, also known as the adapter index.
 The device ID corresponds to the enumeration order of hardware adapters as given by [IDXGIFactory::EnumAdapters](https://docs.microsoft.com/windows/win32/api/dxgi/nf-dxgi-idxgifactory-enumadapters).
-A device_id of 0 always corresponds to the default adapter, which is typically the primary display GPU installed on the system.
+A `device_id` of 0 always corresponds to the default adapter, which is typically the primary display GPU installed on the system.
 A negative `device_id` is invalid.

      OrtStatus* OrtSessionOptionsAppendExecutionProvider_DML(
         _In_ OrtSessionOptions* options,